mosaicml/examples/examples/inference_model_handlers/dolly/README.md

 ## Model Description

-A state-of-the-art 6.7B parameter instruction finetuned language model trained by MosaicML.
-Check out the [MPT-Instruct huggingface repo](https://huggingface.co/spaces/mosaicml/mpt-7b-instruct) for more information.
+An instruction fine-tuned model licensed for comercial use by Databricks.
+It's based on pythia-12b and trained with the databricks-dolly-15k dataset.
+Check out the [Dolly-v2-12b huggingface repo](https://huggingface.co/databricks/dolly-v2-12b) for more information.

 ## Deploy